CONTRACTOR FURNISHED BORROW

 · Boring ID number and location (e.g., State Plane or Latitude and Longitude Coordinates).

 · A field description of each soil layer (color, soil type, consistency, and geologic origin if possible).
+Note: geologic origin is required for the classification of cohesive select material.

 · Depth to bottom of each soil layer.